dentarg/auth0-blog/_posts/2017-09-13-developing-restful-apis-with-python-and-flask.markdown

 ### Python Modules

-As other mainstream programming languages, [Python also has the concept of modules](https://docs.python.org/3/tutorial/modules.html) to enable developers to organize source code according to subjects/functionalities.
-Similar to what Java calls packages, or what C# calls namespaces, modules in Python are files organized in directories that can be imported by other Python scripts.
+Like other mainstream programming languages, [Python also has the concept of modules](https://docs.python.org/3/tutorial/modules.html) to enable developers to organize source code according to subjects/functionalities.
+Similar to Java packages and C# namespaces, modules in Python are files organized in directories that can be imported by other Python scripts.
 To create a module on a Python application, we just need to create a folder and add an empty file called `__init__.py` to it.

 Let's create our first module on our application.
-This is going to be our main module, with the script that defines our RESTful endpoints.
+This is going to be our main module, with all our RESTful endpoints.
 Inside the directory that we created for our application, let's create another one with the same name, `cashman`.
 The main `cashman` directory created before will hold metadata about our project, like what dependencies it has, while this new one will be our module with our Python scripts.

 ```bash
 # create source code's root